 Sixty-one percent of millennials are willing to disclose their personal data and social media profiles to brands to get better service.

-Customer satisfaction and where customers shop have much more to do with the overall customer experience than price does, said Leslie Hand, a VP at IDC Retail Insights.
+Leslie Hand, a VP at IDC Retail Insights, said customer satisfaction and where customers shop have much more to do with the overall customer experience than price.

 “At the end of the day, relationships and relevant interactions will drive retail growth,” she told CRM Buyer.